LLM-as-a-judge validity in physics assessment depends more on the task than the model: Discussion

 \subsection{Committee aggregation}

-Across all three task types, the committee (rounded mean of all individual models) provides modest but consistent benefits for absolute accuracy without substantially altering discriminative validity.
+Across all three task types, the committee (rounded mean of all individual models) provides modest but consistent benefits for absolute accuracy without substantially altering rank-order agreement.
 For structured questions and scientific plots, the committee tracks or marginally improves upon the best individual model (see Table~\ref{tab:discriminative-validity-questions} and Section~\ref{sec:plots}).
 The gains from aggregation are therefore incremental rather than transformative in settings where individual models already perform well, consistent with the general finding that ensemble averaging reduces idiosyncratic model errors but cannot compensate for systematic task-level limitations~\cite{verga2024poll}.

 The essay results illustrate the limits of committee aggregation more starkly.
-Under the anchored condition, the committee achieves the lowest MAE (3.16) of any configuration, yet its discriminative validity ($\rho = 0.034$) remains indistinguishable from zero.
+Under the anchored condition, the committee achieves the lowest MAE (3.16) of any configuration, yet its rank-order agreement ($\rho = 0.034$) remains indistinguishable from zero.
 Averaging over models that individually lack rank-ordering ability does not recover discriminative signal.
-This suggests that committee aggregation is most useful as variance reduction in criterion-referenceable settings and least useful in tasks where the underlying validity problem is shared across models.
+This suggests that committee aggregation is most useful as variance reduction tool effective when human marking is also consistent.
 We note that more sophisticated aggregation strategies - such as weighting by per-model reliability or using median rather than mean scoring - might yield different results, but given that the committee's primary limitation tracks the task-level validity ceiling rather than aggregation noise, such refinements are unlikely to alter the central conclusions.